14BME0133/14BME0133.github.io-Lithium/index.md

 ## 14BME0133:
 I am better known as 14BME0133 in this realm.
 This  website is (but not limited to) a comprehensive compilation of the work produced and directed towards the completion of myriad, higher degree science, engineering and technology full-time undergraduate degree courses.

-## Nikhil Pandita:
-I'm a very nocturnal, anarchist sapien who believes in spreading peace.
-But basically here, I churn bauds off green silica...

-I  aspire perfection in the domain of engineering, ushered by my blindfolded scientific temparament, & am keenly devoted to it's R&D.
+I  aspire perfection in the domain of engineering, ushered by my blindfolded scientific temparament, & am keenly devoted to it's advancement.

 You can also follow a gist of my hobbies here at the Inter-Networks by logging onto http://n1x.website